-Mac users are just as vulnerable for adware attacks as Windows users.
+Mac users are just as vulnerable to adware attacks as Windows users.
 Have you heard of NewTab?
-This adware redirect virus has swarmed across the Mac world infecting 30 millions of Macs.
+This adware redirect virus has swarmed across the Mac world, infecting 30 million Macs.
 Adware known as Bing belongs to the same family.
 So here’s your guide on how to get rid of Bing on your Mac.

 Bing redirect virus